w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ## Architectural Differences: Polkadot & Ethereum

-Ethereum 2.0's main chain is called the Beacon Chain.
+Ethereum's main chain is called the Beacon Chain.
 The primary load on the Beacon Chain is attestations, which are votes on the availability of shard data and Beacon Chain validity.
 Each shard is a blockchain with the Ethereum Wasm (eWasm) interface.

 The initial plan prioritized the rollout of shards.
-Ethereum 2.0 launched Phase 0 of a multi-phase rollout in December 2020, operating in parallel to the legacy Ethereum 1.0 chain:
+Ethereum launched Phase 0 of a multi-phase rollout in December 2020, operating in parallel to the legacy Ethereum 1.0 chain:

 - **Phase 0** provisioned the Beacon Chain, accepting deposits from validators and implementing